 - chemical agents (e.g., salicylic acid, tretinoin and cantharone)

-Here at Kew Dermatology, all our dermatologists have received specialised training in the management of various skin conditions in children.
+All dermatologists have received specialised training in the management of various skin conditions in children.
+The rooms at Kew Dermatology are light, bright and friendly and have plenty of room for prams and paediatric consultations.